Weave a rush hat

 If you are planning to make a hat for someone else, it would be useful to obtain their head size.
 Using a soft tape measure, measure the head across the forehead / above the ears i.e. the widest part.

-£65 per person, to include tuition, teas and coffees.
-Please let the Museum know in advance any dietary requirements.
+£70 per person, to include tuition, teas and coffees.
+Please let the Museum know in advance if you have any dietary requirements.
 The Museum café will be open or you can bring a packed lunch.

 Please read our terms and conditions before booking.